cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

    data:
      password: bXktcHJvdmlzaW9uZXItcGFzc3dvcmQ=

-The issuer configuration needs a few more things to be able to create provisioning tokens:
+The issuer configuration is not complete yet.
+The following is required to be able to create provisioning tokens:

-* The URL to access Step Certificates API.
-With Helm the url has the a format ``https://your-release-step-certificates.default.svc.cluster.local``.
+* The URL to access the Step Certificates API.
+Using Helm the URL requires following format ``https://your-release-step-certificates.default.svc.cluster.local``.

 * The base64 encoded version of the root certificate of Step Certificate PKI.
-  With Helm this is stored in a configmap named ``your-release-step-certificates-certs``, and we can get the necessary value with:
+  Using Helm this is stored in a configmap named ``your-release-step-certificates-certs``, and we can retrieve the necessary value with:

   .. code-block:: shell